12 of the Absolute Best Sports Bars in DC

 From over-the-top viewing destinations to rowdy sports bars.

-Washington, DC is an unexpected sports city.
-The District may be better known for dueling parties in the political circus, but recent championship trophies by the Nationals, Capitals, and Mystics have ignited the passions of fans, giving new life to game days, no matter the season.
-Even the middling Wizards and the perpetual question of our NFL team’s name (which was finally minted the Washington Commanders), sports fan in DC have plenty to watch and talk about.
+DC is an unexpected sports city.
+The District may be better known for dueling parties in the political ring, but recent championship trophies by the Nationals, Capitals, and Mystics have ignited the passions of fans, giving new life to game days during every season.

 Finding a sports bar that aligns with your preferences is key.
-So whether you want a bar dedicated to your favorite team, a laid back spot where local brews are flowing, or a rowdy dive bar to celebrate a win, DC has plenty of options.
-So here are the best sports bars in and around the District to hunker down in on game day.
+So whether you want a bar dedicated to your favorite team, a laid-back spot where local brews are flowing, or a rowdy dive bar to celebrate a win, DC has plenty of options.
+Here are the best sports bars in and around The District to catch all the action on game day.

 This American-themed pub offers a comfortable place to watch a game without being awash in memorabilia and jerseys.
-Multiple bars in thespace are outfitted with TVs, and booths offer good sightlines as well.
+The space’s multiple bars are outfitted with TVs, while certain booths offer good sightlines as well.
 Craft cocktails and local beers flow on tap, including an exclusive label from DC Brau.
-The kitchen turns out bar food including seafood dishes like a fried oyster po boy and cajun shrimp tacos.
+The kitchen turns out bar food including seafood dishes like fried oyster po boys and Cajun shrimp tacos.
 A late-night DJ keeps the party going until 3 am on weekends.

 Astro Beer Hall

 Fried chicken, doughnuts, and craft beer shine at this downtown hangout which some may recognize from its days at Mackey’s Public House.
 Soak up the brews with bar food like loaded tots and fried chicken combos, and when halftime hits, try your hand at one of the arcade games downstairs.
 There’s plenty of space to hang out at this two-level space, and the bar runs drink specials during weekday happy hour and Sunday brunch.